Skip to main content

 Configure Usage Alerts

-• Alert Name: A descriptive name for your alert to help identify it
+• Alert Name: Give your alert a descriptive name to help identify it

 • Metric: Select from the following usage metrics to monitor: